spelmanil/docs-site-source/docs/Unity_and_GitHub.md

 ```

 MacOS generates a number of temporary files (some hidden, some not) that you will not want to add to your repository.
 Besides taking up space, these files will make it difficult for you to tell whether the local files you care about are synced to your repository.
-To avoid this, simply cut and paste the lines above to the end of your .git file.
+To avoid this, simply cut and paste the lines above to the end of your `.gitignore` file.

 <br><hr>